nahumsa/Introduction-to-IBM_Qiskit/README.md

         - Simulate measurement circuits that can be applied to real quantum computers.

         - Run your circuit in the a Real Quantum Computer.

+- Deutch Algorithm

+    In this code you will see the first application of a quantum computer predicting if a boolean function is balanced or constant with only one query.